cmda-vr/documentation/summaries/learning-virtual-reality.md

 A 360 panorama is simply a specially laid out image stored in a standard image format such as png or jpeg.
 The layout is known as equirectangular projection.
 Panorama is basically just a texture mapped onto a sphere.

 #### Rendering back faces
-In modern 3D systems all rendering takes place using a shader; piece of high-level programming languge code whose job it is to place every 3D vertex and paint every pixel in the 2D viewport.
+In modern 3D systems all rendering takes place using a shader: piece of high-level programming languge code whose job it is to place every 3D vertex and paint every pixel in the 2D viewport.

-Back-face culling; back faces are the faces of a triangle or polygon that aren't visible from the direction from which you are looking such as the ones that are on the inside of a geometric solid like a sphere.
+Back-face culling: back faces are the faces of a triangle or polygon that aren't visible from the direction from which you are looking such as the ones that are on the inside of a geometric solid like a sphere.

 ### Gaze and tap user interface
 The VR scene contains floating objects, essentially 3D icons that highlight when you look at them and trigger an action when you touch the screen.